Print High-Quality Miniatures On Your 3D Printer

 3D Printing Miniature figurines can be a challenge.
 They’re the ultimate test of detail and precision for your 3D printer.

 In this article, I’ll tell you which settings and practices you should use to successfully print miniatures on your FDM printer.

 If you’re looking for help deciding which is the best 3D Printer for making your own miniatures then check out my article ‘The Best 3D Printer for Printing Gaming Miniatures‘.

 If you’re lucky enough to have a resin printer such as the Formlabs Form 2 or the XYZPrinting Nobel 1.0A you’ll already know that straight out of the box they can print the intricate detail needed for miniatures.

-FDM printers can achieve this too, they just need you to give them a helping hand to get the best from them.
+FDM printers can’t quite get the same precision as SLA printers but they can get surprisingly close, they just need you to give them a helping hand to get the best from them.

 Resin has some disadvantages too.
-It’s generally a little more brittle than PLA or ABS so you may need to be careful when designing minis with thin cross-sections.
+Dealing with the liquid resin can be messy and it makes post-processing prints a bit of a chore.
+Once cured, resin is generally a little more brittle than PLA and has lower impact strength, so you may need to be careful when designing minis with thin cross-sections.

 Success Is In The Detail

 The secret to successful miniature printing is detail.
-Figures imparticular are one of the hardest objects to replicate properly on a 3D printer.
+Figures in particular are one of the hardest objects to replicate properly on a 3D printer.
 Think of all the detail around facial features and clothing, weaponry and adornments.
-And then remember this has to be seen on a model that’s 20mm tall!
+And then remember this has to be seen on a model that’s 28mm tall!